jpsimos/CBT-Bumblebee/README.md

 This project was my attempt at enhancing the experience of my vehicle in college and to gain experience with embedded processors.
 It runs on the CanBusTriple (8-bit).

+I did not leverage versioning systems throughout my efforts - there were mainly two versions of the project.
+The original one took over the factory radio as the main display and the Bumblebee version (Atmel Studio) targeted the driver information center LCD screen for displaying project features.
+Try not to hate me for the disarray.

 Objectives:
 	1. To poll both vehicle busses exposed at the OBD-II port.
 	2. Make standard OBD-II service requests for some vehicle data.